omatthew-tech/bump-ping/docs/bump-ping-plan.md

 - **MVP success signals**: (1) ≥80 % of signups complete onboarding, (2) ≥30 % of active women receive ≥1 bump after 24 h, (3) ≥25 % of bumps where she taps “Yes” convert to chats, (4) <5 % weekly reports/blocks per active user.

 ## 2. Product Principles & Constraints
-- **Woman-first privacy**: Only women learn where/when bumps happened; men only know “someone you crossed paths with likes you.”
+- **Woman-first privacy**: Only women learn where/when bumps happened pre-match; men only know “someone you crossed paths with likes you.”
+After a successful match, men can see the matched place context on the match profile.
 - **Straight-only MVP**: Gender radio (woman/man) + implicit straight pairing; revisit inclusivity once loops proven.
 - **Age gating**: Checkbox confirmation (18+) stored as `is_18_plus_confirmed`; no age shown.
 - **Context over precision**: Store visits only for curated public categories; no homes/offices, no precise timelines surfaced in UI.